ngs-docs/angus/analyzing_nanopore_data.rst

 Starting an AWS instance and installing software:
 ==================================================

-Start a blank Amazon instance (m3.xlarge) and `log in <http://angus.readthedocs.io/en/2016/amazon/index.html>`__.
+Start a blank Amazon instance (m3.xlarge) with 100 GB and `log in <http://angus.readthedocs.io/en/2016/amazon/index.html>`__.
 VERY IMPORTANT: Make sure to select "us-east-1d" when you create your instance.

 Copy/paste to update and install software on your new instance:
 ::